davesmith4398/best_practice_membranes/README.md

         - Doesn’t capture preferential segregation of multicomponent bilayers, which can be slow to emerge (so you may have a very long equilibration time that’s not obvious)
         - You need to know what you want (say what’s in what leaflet, etc), and what you want might be wrong

  - SELF-ASSEMBLY: the desired number of lipids is solvated in a water box, then allowed to spontaneously assemble into a vesicle or planar bilayer through a simulation in the NVT or NPT ensemble.
 The proof-of-concept approach is more scientifically satisfying, but not necessarily reasonable for higher resolution models due to the long timescale of assembly.
-Because the system will always proceed to minimize its total free energy, the initial box dimensions is crucial to the outcome of the self-assembly approach.
+Because the system will always proceed to minimize its total free energy, the initial box dimensions are crucial to the outcome of the self-assembly approach.
 For a planar bilayer, the in-plane box dimensions must be initialized near their intended end state (which can be predicted with the number of lipids and area per lipid), and for a vesicle, all box areas must be significantly larger than the corresponding planar bilayer with the same number of lipids (otherwise, the lipids will form a planar bilayer and not a vesicle).
 For one example of this second technique, you can visit the Martini website (http://www.cgmartini.nl/index.php/tutorials-general-introduction/bilayers).

     - General procedure:
         - Generate starting structure (lipids in solution)
         - Minimize (no dynamics) to remove bad contacts
         - Anneal from 0 K to target temperature in relevant ensemble, possibly with position restraints on all sites.
 For soft enough interactions, you may be able to skip this step.
         - Self-assembly in NVT or NPT.
 The time for this to complete can vary widely with initial configuration.
 Once a vesicle or planar bilayer is formed, the bilayer or vesicle can be reoriented if desired (e.g. such that x and y are the in-plane directions).
-        - Equilibrate in target ensemble; equilibration times vary with systems size and phenomenon of interest
+        - Equilibrate in target ensemble; equilibration times vary with system size and phenomenon of interest
     - Strengths
         - “Natural”: lets things segment the way they want to
             - Great if you know the overall composition but not the distribution
         - Easy (at least with CG calculations) -- scatter and run
     - Weaknesses
-        - Less reproducible -- bilayers won’t be symmetric, leaflets won’t necessarily have same composition.
-Can be problematic with small systems
+        - Less reproducible -- bilayers won’t be symmetric, leaflets won’t necessarily have same composition
+        - Can be problematic with small systems
         - Relatively expensive